xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

     1321122112.13.22.3112.1113122113322113111221131221 (Rb.Pa.H.Ar.Nb)
     11131221222112.1113.22.132112.311311222.12322211331222113112211 (Kr.Th.H.Cl.Er.Zr)

-After 4 steps, we have a compound where our starting element Zirconium appears again.
-Therefore, instead of re-applying the calculation of its descendents and their lengths, we can re-use those we have already calculated!
-And, thanks to the theory, we know the same applies eventually to **every** element.
+After 4 steps, our starting element Zirconium appears again.
+Therefore, instead of re-applying the calculation to it, we can re-use the results we already have to compute the next lengths of that part of sub-string.
+And going that deep is not even necessary: the length of the descendent of Zr at depth `N > 0` is _always_ equal to the sum of the lengths of the descendents of Y, H, Ca, and Tc at depth `N - 1`.
+So we can apply the same thinking to those elements to build our results recursively.

-In this example, the length of the descendent of Zr at depth `N > 0` is _always_ equal to the sum of the lengths of the descendents of Y, H, Ca, and Tc at depth `N - 1`.
-By applying the same to all elements and storing enough results, we can theoretically compute the length of the descendent of anything at any depth pretty fast; at best in linear time.
+Thanks to the theory we know this applies to **every** string, and that there is a **bounded** number of elements to track.
+Therefore, by storing enough results we can theoretically compute the length of the descendent of anything at any depth pretty fast.

 ### Building the solution